 To understand ARDS, it helps to understand how the lungs work.
 When you breathe, air passes through your nose and mouth into your windpipe.
 The air then travels to your lungs' air sacs.
 These sacs are called alveoli (al-VEE-uhl-eye).

 Small blood vessels called capillaries run through the walls of the air sacs.
 Oxygen passes from the air sacs into the capillaries and then into the bloodstream.
 Blood carries the oxygen to all parts of the body, including the body's organs.

 In ARDS, infections, injuries, or other conditions cause the lung's capillaries to leak more fluid than normal into the air sacs.
 This prevents the lungs from filling with air and moving enough oxygen into the bloodstream.

-When this happens, the body's organs don't get the oxygen they need.
-Without oxygen, the organs may not work properly or may stop working completely.
+As a result, the body's organs (such as the kidneys and brain) don't get the oxygen they need.
+Without oxygen, the organs may not work well or at all.

-Most people who develop ARDS are in the hospital for other serious health problems.
+People who develop ARDS often are in the hospital for other serious health problems.
 Rarely, people who aren't hospitalized have health problems that lead to ARDS, such as severe pneumonia.